 My mother-in-law did something unique with her wedding dress and her mother's wedding dress.
 Someone she knows from church makes bears out of old clothing such as wedding dresses.
-And for Christmas in 2003, she had this lady make five of these bears for all of her children and attached to each bear was a poem.
+And for Christmas, she had this lady make five of these bears for all of her children and attached to each bear was a poem.
 Then for Valentines Day this year, she gave everyone a bear made out of great grandma's wedding dress and a poem was attached to this bear as well.
 I think this was a great idea!

 Denise in Michigan